 Extended producer responsibility will mean that battery producers are required to finance or organise the collection of waste batteries.
 This means establishing a take-back network that covers the whole of the EU and that does not merely target areas where the collection is profitable.

-By the beginning of 2030, batteries must contain a minimum of 12% cobalt, 85% lead, 4% lithium, and 4% nickel which is from non-virgin sources.
-To meet these targets all waste batteries collected must enter a recycling process with minimum efficiencies of 65% for lead-acid batteries and 75% for nickel-cadmium batteries (per Annex III of 2022 update) which will increase over time.
+By the beginning of 20301, batteries must contain a minimum of 16% cobalt, 85% lead, 6% lithium, and 6% nickel which is from non-virgin sources.
+To meet these targets all waste batteries collected must enter a recycling process with minimum efficiency 70% for lithium-based batteries, recovering at least 80% of lithium, 95% of nickel, 95% of cobalt, and 95% of copper.

-Battery producers will be obligated to report the carbon footprint associated with the overall life cycle (excluding the use phase) of the specific manufacturing batch of batteries.
+Battery producers will be obligated to report the carbon footprint associated with the overall life cycle (excluding the use phase) of the specific manufacturing batch of batteries by 2025.
 The EU Commission intends to offer a web-based tool and free access to the libraries of secondary datasets to facilitate the process of calculating the carbon footprint, based on the adopted rules.